UC Irvine leads the entire 2nd half and upsets No. 16 Southern California 70-60

 A 3-pointer by Hohn with 6:42 remaining gave UC Irvine a 57-47 advantage.
 The Trojans countered with six straight points, including a four-point play by Hornery.

-UC Irvine: This was the fourth win against a ranked opponent under coach Russell Turner and the first against USC.
-The Anteaters had an eight-point halftime lead two years ago but lost by five.
+UC Irvine: This was the fourth win against a ranked opponent under Turner and the first against USC.

 UP NEXT